-In addition.
+In addition,

-- Each logical machine must be routable for jobs to run. - Cray recommends that you do not configure more than one logical machine per cabinet.
+- Cray recommends that you do not configure more than one logical machine per cabinet.
 That way, if you power down a cabinet, you do not affect more than one logical machine.
 A logical machine can include more than one cabinet. - A job is limited to running within a single logical machine. - Although the theoretical maximum of allowable logical machines per physical Cray system is 31 logical machines (as p0 is the entire system), you must consider your hardware requirements to determine a practical number of logical machines to configure. - You can run only a single instance of SMW software. - Boot and routing commands affect only a single logical machine.

-To create logical machines, see Creating Logical Machines on page 199.
+To create logical machines, see Creating Logical Machines on page 190.